The-Quantumist/the-quantumist/_posts/2022-11-01-quantum-computing-for-computer-engineers-part-1/2022-11-01-quantum-computing-for-computer-engineers-part-1.md

 fierce and the quest to find quantum algorithms able to outperform standard computers is still on.

-In this article we are going to introduce the basis of quantum computing theory, with some examples and a little bit of math.
+This article is the first of a series of posts in which we are going to introduce the basis of quantum computing theory, with some examples and a little bit of math.
 The article is meant for people with a general knowledge of linear algebra and computer science, but zero knowledge of quantum physics.
 Oftentimes, introductory explanations on quantum computing are either too basic, using